hirotakahiraki/hirotakahiraki.github.io/content/en/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Human-Computer Interaction(HCI), Machine Learning, speech.

 # Interests to show in About widget
 interests: